-Sources (and the company's own patent activity) strongly indicate that Apple is planning to launch its own brand of over-the-ear headphones, to join the in-ear AirPods.
+Sources (and the company's own patent activity) strongly indicate that Apple is planning to launch its own brand of over-ear headphones, to join the popular in-ear AirPods.
 In this article we look at clues, leaks and rumours related to the so-called StudioPods, including the expected price, release date and technical details of the new headgear.
 We've also got some brilliant-looking concept illustrations.

 The Apple over-ear headphones rumour first came from KGI Securities analyst Ming-Chi Kuo (now at TF International Securities) back in February 2018.
 At the time he issued a research note saying: "Apple to have own-brand, high-end over-ear headphones with all-new design; to be as convenient as AirPods with better sound quality; shipments to begin 4Q18F at earliest."

-The "people familiar with the product's development" cited in the first report claimed that Apple "plans to launch the headphones as early as the end of this year , but has faced development challenges that might push back the release."
+The "people familiar with the product's development" cited in the first report claimed Apple "plans to launch the headphones as early as the end of this year , but has faced development challenges that might push back the release."
 The second report stated that the release date had indeed been pushed back to 2019... and the passage of time itself later confirmed this was correct.

 More recently, a January 2019 Bloomberg report says the Apple over-ear headphones could arrive in the first half of 2019.
 We did not see a launch at the 25 March event, though it's possible a launch could still be imminent, perhaps at WWDC - coming in June, that would just qualify for the first half of the year.

-What will Apple's headphones be called?
+What will Apple's over-ear headphones be called?

 We like the names StudioPods, SoundPods, and AudioPods.